sbegaudeau/sbegaudeau.github.com/_posts/2022-05-24-build-a-graphql-app-with-real-time-capabilities.markdown

   }, [mutationLoading, mutationData]);
 ```

-#### Subscribe to the event flux for real time updates
+#### Subscribe to the event flux for real-time updates

-In order to provide real time updates of the events that have been created on the backend, we can leverage the GraphQL subscription.
+To provide real-time updates of the events that have been created on the backend, we can leverage the GraphQL subscription.
 We can thus subscribe to the event flux of the backend and react to the appearance of new events thanks to the `useSubscription` hook.

 ```